cloro

 Cons

-• Narrower vertical coverage than SerpApi or DataForSEO — no Jobs, Shopping, Maps endpoints
+• Narrower vertical coverage than SerpApi or DataForSEO — no Jobs, Shopping, or Maps.

-• For a deeper comparison see our Serper alternatives breakdown
+• For a deeper look see our Serper alternatives breakdown.

 Pricing.
 Free tier (2,500 searches).
 Paid plans from $50/month.